thomasabishop/eolas/Programming_Languages/NodeJS/Modules/Core/events.md

   - node-modules
 ---
 # `events` module
-In most case you won't interact with the `events` module directly since other modules and third-party modules are abstractions on top of this base-layer.
+In most cases you won't interact with the `events` module directly since other modules and third-party modules are abstractions on top of it.
 For instance the `http` module is using events under the hood to handle requests and responses.

 Another way of putting this is to say that all events in Node inherit from the `EventEmitter` constructor, which is the class you instantiate to create a new event.
 At bottom everything in Node is an event with a callback, created via event emitters.

 Because Node's runtime is [event-driven](/Programming_Languages/NodeJS/Architecture/Event_loop.md), it is event-emitter cycles that are being processed by the Event Loop, although you may know them as `fs` or `http` (etc) events.
 The call stack that the Event Loop works through is just a series of event emissions and their associated callbacks.
 ## Event Emitters

 * All objects that emit events are instances of the `EventEmitter` class.
-These objects expose an `eventEmitter.on()` function that allows one or more functions to be attached to named events emitted by the object.
+This object exposes an `eventEmitter.on()` function that allows one or more functions to be attached to named events emitted by the object.
-* These functions are listeners of the emitter.
+* These functions are **listeners** of the emitter.

 ## Basic syntax